Alex Duncan: Stratford (May 1925)

-In his second match as captain-coach of Stratford, Duncan was reported, by the Sale Football Club (i.e., rather than any of the match officials), for using obscene language on the playing arena, directed at N. "Tiny" Wilson — a 6ft 4in (193cm) member of the Sale team — during the match against Sale Football Club on 9 May 1925.
+In his second match as captain-coach of Stratford, Duncan was reported, by the Sale Football Club (i.e., rather than any of the match officials), for using obscene language on the playing arena, directed at N. "Tiny" Wilson — a 6 ft 4in (193 cm) member of the Sale team — during the match against Sale Football Club on 9 May 1925.

 In the tribunal hearing the field umpire (D. E. Paterson) stated that Duncan had been awarded a mark; and, on the way back to take his kick, Duncan was struck by Wilson with a deliberate blow, and "was 'out' for about five minutes".
 Play resumed after ten minutes; and the umpire stated that he "did not hear any language".
 In giving his evidence, Duncan stated that after he had taken the mark he was kicked on the leg and, without using any bad language, he had said "Cut it out Wilson, you have been at it all day."
 He was then struck by Wilson.